dkoksal/openchars/README.md

 ---------
 Openchars is intended to provide all the functionality of the charaset generators at http://charas-project.net in a modern package.

 I'm not great at separating the work in web development projects so I'm going to try and keep things up to date on their face by keeping track of them in this readme file until I find a better way to plan this project.
 So, as a readme, this is going to be ridonculous.
 But if needlessly exhaustive documentation of a relatively simple task is your thing, then my man you have come to the right place.
+For right now, I'm adding to it as I finish parts of the project as well.

  * PHP Components: The idea is to do very little on the server-side other than retrieve the image files for placement on the page and for saving files to the server.
 It's *just* handing the information to the client program to display.